QubitPi/mlflow/docs/source/getting-started/quickstart-2/index.rst

 (Note that specifying the port as above will be necessary if you are running the tracking server on the same machine at the default port of **5000**.)

+**If the command above is invoked in a new shell session**, make sure to re-point tracking server using the ``export MLFLOW_TRACKING_URI=http://localhost:5000`` mentioned above, otherwise MLflow will complain "Registered Model with name=wine-quality not found"

 You could also have used a ``runs:/<run_id>`` URI to serve a model, or any supported URI described in :ref:`artifact-stores`.

 Please note that for production, we do not recommend deploying your model in the same VM as the tracking server